 How Toxic is Plastic?

 If you’re starting to wonder what percentage of your urine contains this well-known chemical toxin, are you also asking, “Why it is still legal to use in America?”
 Well, many people have been asking that important question for decades and recent changes in United States legislature have finally started to see the results of the hard work.

 Until the 2019 agriculture reform, the plan for reversing the years of damage caused by conventional plastic biodegrading included separating them according to a strict organizational system for recycling.
 That system, however, is no longer the only plan.

 Within the 2019 agriculture reform a bill, also known as “The Farm Bill,” includes notations that remove criminal charges for growing or using hemp plants.
 In doing this, industrial production of hemp-derived materials including plastic began.

-Looking towards a more sustainable future, it is easier now to see why agricultural reform includes the decriminalization of hemp-derived products like plastic.
-Today, hemp farmers have teamed up with many companies to create a more sustainable environmental approach to previously harmful materials like toxic mortar, metals and plastics.
+Looking towards the future, it is easier now to see why agricultural reform includes the decriminalization of hemp-derived products like plastic.
+Today, hemp farmers have teamed up with many companies to create a a better environmental approach to previously harmful materials like toxic mortar, metals and plastics.
 Not only that, but this revision in United States legislature also released CBD, or Cannabidiol from it’s bondage and thus over-the-counter hemp-derived healthcare products are now also available in places all over the U.S.

 If you love spending your time outdoors you may also love to learn that bioplastics will taking a new form in 2019.
 The following brands are leading the industry in this forefront.
 All of which have been awarded our Green Environmental Awards over the years.